Have Another Sheetload!

 – After ‘Scrabble’ was trademarked in 1948, the game was manufactured by friends and family, who painstakingly stamped letters on wooden tiles one at a time.
 The rate of production: 12 games an hour.

-– The game was just a fad with Butts’ friends until a Macy’s executive saw it being played at a resort in 1952 and the world’s largest department store at the time soon began carrying it.
+– The game was just a fad with Butts’ friends until a Macy’s executive saw it being played at a resort in 1952 and the then world’s largest department store soon began carrying it.

 THIS DAY IN SHOW BIZ . . .